Aaron Rosanoff

-Aaron Joshua Rosanoff (26 June 1878 in Pinsk, Russian Empire – 7 January 1943) was an American psychiatrist who studied psychosis and was closely associated with Eugenics Record Office and a member of the Eugenics Research Association.
+Aaron Joshua Rosanoff (26 June 1878 – 7 January 1943) was an American psychiatrist who studied psychosis and was closely associated with Eugenics Record Office and a member of the Eugenics Research Association.

 Life and career

-Born in Belarus, Rosanoff emigrated to the United States in 1891 and received an MD from Cornell in 1900.
-He worked as a physician at Kings Park Hospital from 1901 until 1922.
-From 1922 until his death in 1943, Rosanoff was a psychiatrist for the L.A.
-Diagnostic Clinic, and was California's State Director of Institutions and State Commissioner of Lunacy in 1933.
+Born in Belarus, Rosanoff emigrated to the United States in 1891 and received an M.D. from Cornell in 1900.
+He worked as a physician at Kings Park Hospital from 1901 to 1922, and as a psychiatrist for the L.A.
+Diagnostic Clinic from 1922 until his death.
+He was also California's State Director of Institutions and State Commissioner of Lunacy from 1939 until his resignation in 1942.

 Closely associated with Eugenics Record Office and a member of the Eugenics Research Association, Rosanoff was a member of the American Eugenics Society Advisory council from 1923 to 1935.
 He was also a member of the editorial Board of the American Journal of Psychiatry.
 In 1905 he translated Manual of Psychiatry by Joseph Rogues de Fursac, a medical school textbook which went through several editions and from 1927 appeared only under Rosanoff's name.